 In Year 7 students will complete a project based on the work of pop artists such as Roy Lichtenstein, Andy Warhol and Keith Haring.
 They will also use the Mersey Ferries Razzle Dazzle ship as inspiration to create a series of drawn, painted and coloured pieces.

 Last year, Year 7 students completed projects based on the theme of pop art, using food as the subject of their pieces.
 They learnt basic drawing and painting skills and how to create a 3D piece.

 “In the examples below, Year 7 students have finished creating cardboard cakes in the style of the artist Patianne Stevenson as part of their pop art food project.
 Students have used a variety of materials to create drawings, paintings and sculptures based on the pop art movement.”
 Miss Rapple

 Art in Year 8

-In Year 8 students expand on the drawing techniques developed during Year 7 by completing a drawing project based on the theme of architecture.
-They use biro, ink, pencil and paint to complete a number of drawn studies based on the work of Marc Allante, Paul Kenton and Ian Murphy.
+In Year 8, students will expand on the drawing techniques developed during Year 7 by completing a drawing project based on the theme of graffiti and street art.
+They will use pencil, colour pencil, watercolour, oil pastels and collage to produce a series of pieces based on graffiti art.

 Art in Key Stage 4